an0nym0us-c4t/ABOUTME-READ/README.md

 I don't like DNI lists but its kinda required, especially for a social game like PonyTown, but imma keep it brief.

-12- and 20+ dni
+12- and 20+ hard dni

-radqueers, transID and terfs dni
+radqueers, transID and terfs hard dni

-proship, comship, darkship hard dni
+proship, darkship hard dni

+brighteyes cosplayers or people interacting with intentions of brightsky ship stuff hard dni, nothing against yall tho

 nekozuna/glitterpop, kittydog or 4lung fans/supporters dni

-princessherogirl/kawaiiuproarprincess/willowchan fans/friends/supporters dni
+princessherogirl/kawaiiuproarprincess/willowchan fans/friends/supporters and r1v3r.c0y0t3/Lee fans/friends/supporters dni

-fictionkin doubles dni (sorry, nothing against yall, just makes me uncomfy)

 pretty blood, terrible mouse, the coffin of andy and ley ley, mcbushpig, countryhumans, polandball, hazbin hotel and helluva boss fans dni. yes even if you're on my friends list I WILL block you